0xPolygonMiden/miden-base/docs/src/introduction.md

 ### Feature highlights
 * **Private accounts**.
 The Miden Operator only tracks a commitment to any account data in the public database.
 Users can only execute smart contracts of which they know the interface.
 * **Private notes**.
 Like private accounts, the Miden Operator only tracks a commitment to any notes in the public database.
-Users need to submit the note data off-chain to each other in order to consume private note in transactions.
+Users need to communicate note details to each other off-chain (via any side channel) in order to consume private notes in transactions.
 * **Local transaction execution**.
 The Miden Client allows for local transaction execution and proving.
 The Miden Operator verifies the proof and if valid, the state DBs are updated with the new data.
 * **Simple smart contracts**.
 Currently, there are three different smart contracts available.
 A basic wallet smart contracts to send and receive assets, and fungible and non-fungible faucets to mint and burn assets.
 All accounts are written in MASM.
 * **P2ID, P2IDR and SWAP note scripts**.
 Currently, there are three different note scripts available.
-Two different versions of pay-to-id scripts of which ne is reclaimable, and a swap script that allows for simple token swaps.
+Two different versions of pay-to-id scripts of which P2IDR is reclaimable, and a swap script that allows for simple token swaps.
 * **Simple block building**.
 The Miden Operator running the Miden Node is able to build blocks containing transactions.
 There is no recursive verification of transactions enabled yet.
 * **Maintaining state**.
 The Miden Node stores all necessary information already in its State DBs and provides this infos via its RPC endpoint.